malh718/mysql_cloudmanaged_databases/README.md

 8. Click Test Connection to test the connection.
 9. If the connection is successful, click OK to save the connection."

 I made approximately 8 different resource groups and I got a multitude of errors.
 I included errord that I had gotten in screenshot 2 and 3 when trying to connect.
 I am unsure why this did not work, I tried making about 15 connections on workbench and it was just not connecting for some reason.
 I followed the connection instructions they had on the website and still got either one of the two errors listed below.
 I looked the errors up online and tried multiple varaitions and still am not getting it to connect.
+It is definitly not a password issue, as I made sure to put the correct information the multiple times I tried.

 I created added in code from class 4 that had to do with patients and demographics and created my databases.
 However I kept getting errors as shown in screenshot 1.